-As a first step, we evaluate the sequence of weather regimes from 60 days before to 60 days after an SSW for all 26 SSW cases during 1979-2019 (Fig. 1, cf. Table 1).
-Note that Fig. 1 shows the dominant persistent regime, so that alternating regimes in a time window shorter than the persistence criterion of 5 days indicate simultaneously active regime life cycles (see Section 2.1 for details).
-This figure suggests a preferred occurrence of AT (purple) and GL (blue) during the weeks after an SSW compared to the weeks before.
-This is further emphasized by the 5-day running mean of the anomalous frequency of weather regimes around SSW events, which provides a more complete overview over the modulation of regime frequencies after SSWs (Fig. 2).
-We show the 5-day running mean frequency anomaly to account for the 5-day minimum duration of an active regime life cycle.
-Different from the testing procedure outlined in Section 2.2, we here consider the distribution of lagged 5-day mean frequencies by selecting for each day in the original sample a random day ± 15 days around the original day of year but from a different winter.
-In addition, the random day must exhibit the same weather regime as the original day to replicate potential regime-dependence.
+This is further emphasized by the 5d running mean of the anomalous frequency of weather regimes around SSW events, which provides a more complete overview over the modulation of regime frequencies after SSWs (Fig. 2).
+We show the 5 d running mean frequency anomaly to account for the 5 d minimum duration of an active regime life cycle.
+Different from the testing procedure outlined in Sect.
+2.2, we here consider the distribution of lagged 5 d mean frequencies by selecting for each day in the original sample a random day $\pm 15$ d around the original day of year but from a different winter.
+In addition, the random day must exhibit the same weather regime as the original day to replicate potential regime dependence.
 We then compute the mean lagged weather regime frequency for each random sample as for the original sample and test for significance at the 10% level (bold).
 For reference, we show the absolute frequencies of weather regimes in Fig. A2.